amos/amos-js/README.md

 });
 ```

+Only Amos domains need Apple merchant registration.
+The button and `ApplePaySession` run inside the Amos embed iframe.
+On Safari, the native payment sheet is used.
+On other browsers, Apple's QR handoff opens in a popup (`pay.apple.com`); while that popup is open, the SDK automatically shows a full-viewport waiting overlay on the host page with instructions and a **Cancel payment** button.
+You do not need to implement popup or overlay handling yourself.

 ### `validateForm({ iframe })`

 Validates the embedded card/bank iframe form.
 Returns `Promise<boolean>` (resolves to `false` after 5 seconds if the iframe does not respond).